ISISComputingGroup/ibex_developers_manual/New-Starters.md

 ![Wiki Search Results](https://raw.githubusercontent.com/ISISComputingGroup/ibex_developers_manual/master/images/wiki_halp.png)

+Being able to use the wiki is as much a skill as learning to use any of our tools.
+If you're stuck, this can be really useful - try searching for different keywords from your ticket.

+### Searching the Codebase

+Another mode of attack is searching through our codebase for particular code snippets, which is equally useful!
+You don't need to reinvent the wheel - you can search to see how code has been already written for a similar purpose, find examples of how unfamiliar concepts are used, or see our coding conventions for certain processes.
+This is also a good way to locate files if you don't know where they live, but know some keywords they may contain!

+You can do this by searching in [ISISComputingGroup](https://github.com/ISISComputingGroup/ibex_developers_manual) and clicking on the 'Code' tab (as seen above).

 ## Getting Set Up

 First off you're going to need all the developer tools we use, a copy of the existing codebase, and the Eclipse GUI for IBEX*.

 - [Installing the Backend System](First-time-installing-and-building-(Windows))

+Don't forget to come back afterwards!

-### Git
+### Using Git

 We use Git for version control of the codebase.
-For IBEX-flavoured git help, see:
+For IBEX-flavoured Git resources, see:

 - [Our Github resources](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Working-with-Git-and-GitHub)
 - [IBEX Git workflow](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Git-workflow)